cdl-geneseo/geneseo-dictionary/C/Cow-tip.md

 # Cow tip

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cow tip

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 VB: To tip cows over when they are sleeping; &quot;Yeah, cow-tipping is like the only thing to do in Geneseo.&quot; F92 cow tip (VB) - No change Source: Dictionary of Geneseo English, Fall 1998 Simmington Cow tip (VB): No change.
 Definition of approximately 65% of those surveyed.
 (F06) Unknown by approximately 35% of those surveyed.
 (F06) Simmington, D. McGiveron